KarimHShawky/Chemical-Exergy-in-TESPy/README.md

 python validation.py
 ```

-To run the TESPy scripts yourself, in you environment run
+To run the TESPy scripts yourself, in your environment run

 ``` bash
 python CGAM.py